 Ingredients

-- Raw Garlic – Peel garlic cloves down.
+- Raw Garlic – Peel the garlic cloves down.
 You do not need to cut the ends off.
 Make sure you peel enough to fill the pint jar almost to the top.

-How to Make Pickled Garlic (Fermented Garlic)
+How to Make Fermented Garlic

 Now that you know why you need fermented garlic in your life, you are probably asking, “How do you ferment garlic?”
-These instructions will guide you through the very simple process.
+These instructions will guide you through the very simple process:

 - Take your heads of garlic and separate each clove.
 Peel the garlic cloves entirely.
 You do not need to cut off the ends.